-- 1. SHIRTS/BLOUSES (All colors and color combinations are acceptable.) - Styles all styles which conform to rules concerning fit - Fabric all except sheer, see-through, and unlined lace, etc. - Fit - Sized appropriately, fitted modestly, (no cleavage showing), sleeveless with material extending from collarbone to end of shoulder bone - Buttoned properly - Long enough to cover midriff at all times (no skin showing at midriff) - 2.
-SKIRTS/DRESSES/JUMPERS (all colors and color combinations) - Length no shorter than knee length when standing - Fabric all except sheer, see-through, and unlined lace, etc. - Fit - Sized appropriately, fitted modestly, (no cleavage showing), sleeveless with material extending from collarbone to end of shoulder bone - Skirts properly fitted and secured at the waist - o Jumpers must be worn with blouse meeting the dress code - No splits above the knee in skirts or dresses - 3.
-PANTS/SLACKS/SHORTS - Styles dress, chino, denim (jeans), cargo, sweatpants, etc. (no overalls, pajama pants, or similar styles) - Fabric all except sheer, see-through, unlined lace, etc. - Leggings, yoga pants, any form-fitting pants must be worn with an appropriately sized covering that comes to mid-thigh while standing and made of a material that meets the dress code - Fit - Sized appropriately (no baggy or oversized pant legs) - Shorts at the knee when standing - Shorts may be dress, chino, denim (jeans), or cargo, gym, athletic, and basketball shorts are acceptable (must be at least knee length) - All styles fitted and secured at the waist - 4.
-SHOES/BOOTS - Must be properly fastened (tied, buckled, laced, etc.) - Flip flops are acceptable - No shoes with wheels
+- 1. SHIRTS/BLOUSES (All colors and color combinations are acceptable.) - Styles all styles which conform to rules concerning fit - Fabric all except sheer, see-through, unlined lace, or anything similar - Fit - Sized appropriately, fitted modestly, (no cleavage showing), sleeveless with material extending from collarbone to end of shoulder bone - Buttoned properly - Long enough to cover midriff at all times (no skin showing at midriff) - 2.
+SKIRTS/DRESSES/JUMPERS (all colors and color combinations) - Length no shorter than knee length when standing - Fabric all except sheer, see-through, unlined lace, or anything similar - Fit - Sized appropriately, fitted modestly, (no cleavage showing), sleeveless with material extending from collarbone to end of shoulder bone - Skirts properly fitted and secured at the waist - Jumpers must be worn with blouse meeting the dress code - No splits above the knee in skirts or dresses - 3.
+PANTS/SLACKS/SHORTS - Styles dress, chino, denim (jeans), cargo, sweatpants (no pajama pants, or similar styles) - Fabric all except sheer, see-through, unlined lace, or anything similar - Leggings, yoga pants, any form-fitting pants must be worn with an appropriately sized covering that comes to mid-thigh while standing and made of a material that meets the dress code - Fit - Sized appropriately (no baggy or oversized pant legs) - Shorts at the knee when standing - Shorts may be dress, chino, denim (jeans), or cargo, gym, athletic, and basketball shorts are acceptable (must be at least knee length) - All styles fitted and secured at the waist - 4.
+SHOES/BOOTS - Must be properly fastened (tied, buckled, laced)

-5. SWEATERS/JACKETS/OUTERWEAR

-- All dress code rules will apply to sweaters/jackets/outerwear when worn inside the school building - Hoodies must fit appropriately and not be oversized - No trench coats
+- No shoes with wheels - 5.
+SWEATERS/JACKETS/OUTERWEAR - All dress code rules will apply to sweaters/jackets/outerwear when worn inside the school building - Hoodies must fit appropriately and not be oversized